kenkin360/Function.extend/README.md

 Things I tried like accessing a undeclared member, accessing public members with _, etc., it will throw as excepted.

 # Special Notes
-If you want to declare a static class, extend your class with Function, then it will throw when the consuming code trying to instantiate it.
+If you want to declare a static class, extend your class from Function, then it will throw when the consuming code trying to instantiate it.

 # Getting Started